hongymagic/statik/README.md

 * **redirect**: redirect to trailing "/" when pathname is directory.
 Defaults to true
 * **compress**: enable gzip compression.
 Defaults to true
 * **verbose**: enable logging to stdout.
 Defaults to false
+* **rewriteRule**: enable modrewrite functionality.
+Follow with a regex rule in standard appache notation.
+See: https://github.com/tinganho/connect-modrewrite

 ## Use it programmatically